Startling Facts on Falling Down the Stairs you Need to Know

 Slip and fall accidents are common in the U.S. due to various reasons.
 However, only certain causes make it more dangerous and lead to lawsuits.

 • Slithery steps: The steps made of polished tiles or wood themselves would be slithery to careful walkers as well as the jaywalkers.
 Such steps would not give grip while stepping on them.
-It could cause detrimental accidents to all.
+It could cause detrimental accidents for all.

 • Snow-covered or icy: During the winter season, snow-covered or icy steps pose a great threat to all stair users.
-Improper maintenance or failure to remove snow or icy sheets on the steps would make them dangerous traps.
+Improper maintenance or failure to remove snow or icy sheets from the steps would make them dangerous traps.

 • Torn carpets: When using stairway carpets, there are chances for them to be torn after frequent use.
 The damaged carpets may be slippery or can trip those who step on them.

 • Underlighting: Poor lighting on the stairs is another major reason for the dreadful staircase accidents.
-High-powered lighting should be placed to avoid mishaps.
+High-powered lighting should be installed to avoid mishaps.
 Some poor-quality LED lamps will take some time to brighten up the area.

-• Improper handrails: Hand railings placed at the wrong heights, loosened handrails, and missing handrails are also the reasons for falling on stairs accidents.
+• Improper handrails: Hand railings placed at the wrong heights, loosened handrails, and missing handrails are also reasons for falling on stairs accidents.

 Building codes to ensure the safety of staircases